What is root exposure?

-Get a Toothpic report or visit your dentist to find out if you have exposed roots.
+Get a Toothpic online dental consult or visit your dentist to find out if you have exposed roots.
 Following this, they may apply sensitizing agents or fluoride gels to the sensitive area, treat any gum disease, and, in severe cases of exposed tooth roots, recommend a dental surgeon to perform a gum graft to cover the exposed area.